-Maximum Percentage of Common Stock Owned After Number of Shares of Common Stock Owned Prior to Number of Shares of Common Stock Offered by this Number of Shares of Common Stock Owned After Offering Assuming All Shares are Name of Selling Stockholder Offering (1) Prospectus Offering Sold (2) Hedgepath, LLC (3) 114,937,638 30,000,000 84,937,638 34.6% Ellenoff Grossman & Schole LLP 600 000 600 000
+Percentage of Common Stock Owned

+Maximum After

+Number of Number of Number of Offering

+Shares of Shares of Shares of Assuming

+Common Stock Common Stock Common Stock All

+Owned Prior to Offered by this Owned After Shares are

+Name of Selling Stockholder Offering (1) Prospectus Offering Sold (2)

+Hedgepath, LLC (3) 114,937,638 30,000,000 84,937,638 34.6%

+Ellenoff Grossman & Schole LLP 600,000 600,000

-- (1) The number of shares owned prior to resale by each selling stockholder includes (i) all shares of common stock held by such selling stockholder and (ii) the shares of common stock issuable upon exercise of the any warrants held by such selling stockholder.
-No other securities have been included in this column. - (2) Based upon 245,353,270 shares of common stock outstanding as of July 10, 2015. - (3) Hedgepath, LLC is a Florida limited liability company and a principal stockholder of our company which is controlled by Black Robe Capital LLC, of which Frank E. O'Donnell, Jr., M.D. (our Executive Chairman) is the manager.
+(1) The number of shares owned prior to resale by each selling stockholder includes (i) all shares of common stock held by such selling stockholder and (ii) the shares of common stock issuable upon exercise of the any warrants held by such selling stockholder.
+No other securities have been included in this column.

+(2) Based upon 245,353,270 shares of common stock outstanding as of July 10, 2015.

+(3) Hedgepath, LLC is a Florida limited liability company and a principal stockholder of our company which is controlled by Black Robe Capital LLC, of which Frank E. O'Donnell, Jr., M.D. (our Executive Chairman) is the manager.